thededlier/captcha-demo/README.md

 wrong!
 Make sure not to use the `--scramble` option when generating the training or validation datasets.

+### Generating Identical Sequences

+Using the `--seed` argument to the generator script, you can pass an arbitrary string that will be used as a random seed for captcha generation.
+This can be an integer, some text, or any other string that's representable in `utf-8` encoding.

+Setting the seed to the same value will mean the same sequence of captchas is produced.
+Note that the exact same sequence of *images* will not be produced, because a given captcha text can be rendered in many different ways.
+However the same sequence of captcha text samples will be produced.

 ## Training the neural network

 ```